How to add a French twist to your Christmas feast

 Nothing says simplicity like oysters.
 You’ll love the ease of this recipe as it demands so little of your time, freeing you to dedicate more precious minutes to the main event.
 For an authentic touch, serve your oysters on their half shells along with a selection of lemon, Tabasco sauce and mignonette (shallot vinaigrette).
 Your guests will love the choice of toppings.

 Of course, Christmas wouldn’t be Christmas without salmon.
 Smoked salmon works beautifully after a course of oysters, and it’s a sublime all-round starter for those who weren’t quite adventurous enough to try a delicious mollusc.

 A classic to accompany smoked salmon is a dry white from the Pessac-Léognan region of Bordeaux, such as Château de Cruzeau.
-You’ll sense notes of citrus peel, spice and vanilla in this wine, the perfect festive white.
+With a creamy texture, integrated oak and citrus-scented fruit, it’s the perfect festive white.

 Turkey with chestnut stuffing

 The centrepiece of any Christmas feast is always a talking point.
 More often than not you’ll find a turkey taking the starring role, and it’s no different in France where it’s often prepared with chestnut stuffing.
 If you find poultry a pain to cook, remember our top tips for cooking turkey:

 - Take the turkey out the fridge an hour before you plan to cook it

 - Remove the foil towards the end for crispy, golden skin